Tenzing Norgay National Adventure Award: Recipients

 Over the years, a number of firsts and records in the adventure activities have been awarded.
 In the field of mountaineering, Love Raj Singh Dharmshaktu (awarded in 1999) has gone on to climb Everest seven times, the highest for an Indian.
 Arunima Sinha (awarded in 2014) became the world's first female amputee to scale Everest.
 Twins Tashi and Nungshi Malik (awarded in 2015) became the first twins in the world to complete Seven Summits and Explorers Grand Slam.
 Anshu Jamsenpa (awarded in 2017) is the fastest female double summiteer of Everest, doing so in five days.
 In the field of sailing, Dilip Donde (awarded in 2010) became the first Indian to circumnavigate the globe under sail solo and unassisted.
 Abhilash Tomy (awarded in 2012) bettered the record by being the first Indian to do it non-stop.
 In the field of skydiving, Rachel Thomas (awarded in 1994) became India's first female skydiver and Shital Mahajan (awarded in 2005) was the youngest woman to jump over both the poles.
+The award for lifetime achievement for year 2023 was awarded to Umesh Zirpe, for leading eight successful expeditions to eight 8000 m high mountains and for dedicating his life for mountaineering.